sceee/aspnet-identity-rethinkdb/README.md

 This provider uses Rethinkdb.Driver (available as NuGet package or https://github.com/bchavez/RethinkDb.Driver).

 ## Usage
+An example based on the default Asp.net MVC example site is included in the src folder.

+Basically, it's:
 You will need to create a database connection and hand that over to the IdentityContext constructor.
 The following is a example implementation that uses the provider for the Asp.Net Identity Framework.

-An example based on the default Asp.net MVC example site is included in the src folder.

 ```C#